 Tumbleweed did the framing and sheathing for us, we hired professional closed cell spray foam insulators, and we paid Tiny House Systems to design the electrical-mechanical-plumbing schematics that we installed ourselves.
 Brand did the vast majority of the work on his own though Meg handled a few smaller exterior projects and a good bit of the interior decorating bits.
 Brand’s dad helped with some of the plumbing and electrical install, and Meg’s dad built most of the built-in furniture pieces, including everything in R.A.D’s room.

 How have you overcome zoning?
 Where are you keeping your tiny house?

 We chose to live in an RV park because we weren’t willing to fly under the radar with a child.
 As such, we were limited in locations to park that had room for a long term stay, which put us an hour from Meg’s job here in Colorado.
 Back in Texas, however, we will only be able to park our THOW at Meg’s dad’s place again, not live in it.
-The sooner municipalities start recognizing THOWs as a safe, long-term alternative housing options, the easier it will be for everyone who wants to live tiny yet must still be near their more traditional jobs sites.
+The sooner municipalities start recognizing THOWs as safe, long-term alternative housing options, the easier it will be for everyone who wants to live tiny yet must still be near their more traditional job sites.